 Influenza vaccinations are offered free to current Upstate employees, students and volunteers.
 A valid Upstate identification badge is required.
 Vaccination at one of the numerous clinics beginning in October is encouraged.
 See the Employee/Student Health and Main Upstate calendars for dates and times.
 Influenza vaccinations are also offered at Employee/Student Health for those that cannot attend a clinic.

-Influenza vaccinations are available at the Community Campus during scheduled clinics beginning in October and at Employee Health from 8:00am to 4:00pm throughout the flu season.
+Influenza vaccinations are available at the Community Campus during scheduled clinics beginning in October and at Employee Health from 8:00am-4:00pm throughout the flu season.

-Individuals vaccinated elsewhere should provide documentation of influenza vaccination by submitting a completed Documentation of Influenza Vaccination form or documentation on the provider's prescription or statement with letterhead or stamp.
+Individuals vaccinated elsewhere should provide documentation of influenza vaccination by submitting a completed Documentation of Influenza Vaccination form or by providing a document prepared by the provider that administered the vaccine specifying the formulation and the date.

 Ongoing updates on flu activity in New York and in CNY